b2castro/RestCountries/README.md

 ## Deployment
 * Navigate to the directory where you cloned the project.
 * Run the command: node server.js
+* Fire up your browser and go to http://localhost:3000/countries.html

 ## Authors
 Bryle Castro